-While the display is in the normal O2 mode, a voltage of 5-28VDC applied to the appropriate contact pairs labeled EXT 1 (+/-) or EXT 2 (+/-) will turn the sensor off.
+While the display is in the normal O2 mode, a voltage of 5-28VDC applied to the contacts labeled EXT A (+) and EXT B (-) will turn the sensor off.
 The oxygen sensor will stay off until this potential is removed.